 You can find further guidance on controlled assessment on the JCQ website.

-We operate a scheme of accreditation for internally-assessed work in Applied A-level specifications.
+We operate a scheme of accreditation for internally-assessed work in A-level Applied Business and Applied Science.

 For more information, please read Accreditation scheme for centres offering Applied A-level.

 Email us at firstname.lastname@example.org if you have any queries about the scheme.

 Information and guidance about malpractice can be found on our malpractice page.